-1.03 USE CHARGES
+1.01 USE CHARGES

-- A. General: Cost or use charges for temporary facilities shall be included in the Contract Sum.
-Allow other entities to use temporary services and facilities without cost, including, but not limited to, Owner's construction forces, Architect, testing agencies, and authorities having jurisdiction. - B. Sewer Service: Pay sewer service use charges for sewer usage by all entities for construction operations. - C. Water Service: Pay water service use charges for water used by all entities for construction operations. - D. Electric Power Service: Pay electric power service use charges for electricity used by all entities for construction operations.
+A. General: Installation and removal of and use charges for temporary facilities shall be included in the Contract Sum unless otherwise indicated.
+Allow other entities to use temporary services and facilities without cost, including, but not limited to, Owner's construction forces, Architect, testing agencies, and authorities having jurisdiction.